2016 Honolulu mayoral election

 The 2016 Honolulu mayoral election determined the Mayor of the City and County of Honolulu for the full term commencing in January 2017.
-As in the previous several elections, the Honolulu metro and its cost overruns was a major topic of the campaign.
+As in the previous several elections, Skyline and its cost overruns was a major topic of the campaign.

 Incumbent Democratic Mayor Kirk Caldwell ran for re-election to a second term.
 A non-partisan blanket primary was held on Saturday, August 13, 2016.
 As no candidate received an outright majority of the vote in the primary, the top-two finishers, Caldwell and former Republican U.S. Representative Charles Djou, advanced to the general election runoff on Tuesday, November 8, 2016; Caldwell won with 52 percent of the vote, to Djou's 48 percent.